cieplinski-tobiasz/smina-docking-benchmark/README.md

 Paper: https://arxiv.org/abs/2006.16955.

 News:
   * (12.2020) We have released v1.0 of the benchmark.
-We have added REINVENT, diversity and novelty criterions, and better baselines.
-We also changed scoring function to Vinardo based on feedback we received.
+We have changed scoring function to Vinardo based on feedback we received.
+We also added novelty filter to ensure that generated compounds are not too similar to the training set.
+We report diversity on top of score achieved in each benchmark.
+Finally, we added REINVENT.

 ## Results